-You must be 32 years old or younger, as of December 31 of the year of the UN YPP selection process.
+You must be 32 years old or younger in the year of the examination.
 The minimum age, in order to be eligible to apply, is 18 years old.

 Please bear in mind, there are no exceptions to the UN YPP age requirement.
 If you do not meet this basic criterion, you could still look for more senior positions within the UN system that have different age prerequisites.

 Fluency in all four areas (speaking, writing, reading and understanding) of English OR French is required.
 If you indicate anything less than “Fluent” in any of these areas during the application process, you will be automatically considered unqualified.
 All the examination process tests will be available in both languages.
 Knowledge of another UN official language (Arabic, Chinese, Russian and/or Spanish) is an advantage.

 One of the constantly changing criteria and that should be analyzed as a priority, is with regards to the “participating countries” – which defines, based on a quota system (aiming to ensure diversity within the UN Secretariat workforce), which countries are invited to participate in the selection that year.
 The list changes on an annual basis and, in order to apply, candidates must hold the nationality of a minimum of one of the pre-selected member states.

 Usually during the month of April, or May, at the latest, the UN releases the YPP eligibility criteria, along with a list of the participating countries.
 For the 2023-2024 UN YPP, the list of the participating member states is the following: